 Link Test: A test to discover errors in linked modules of an app system.

-Logical Data Warehouse Architecture: The framework, which sketches the complete functions and elements of the strategic warehouse.
-This includes the warehouse management, ETT components, metadata repository, data classes, relational and multidimensional databases, etc…
+Logical Data Warehouse Architecture: It is a framework which sketches the complete functions and elements of a strategic warehouse.
+This includes warehouse management, ETL components, metadata repository, data classes, relational and multidimensional databases, etc.

 Metadata: Information/description about the particular data.

 Metric: A measured value.
 For example, total sales is a metric.

 MPP: The acronym MPP or Massively Parallel Processing is the synchronized processing of a particular program by number of processors that operate on multiple parts of the program, every processor using its individual operating system and memory.

 Middleware: A system that makes it easier for the software to exchange data between end users and databases.

 Mission Critical: A system that if it fails effects the viability of the company